system-transparency/stfe/doc/api.md

 ```

 Input:
-- "signature": Ed25519 signature over `tree_head`, hex-encoded.
+- `signature`: Ed25519 signature over `tree_head`, hex-encoded.
-- "key_hash": hash of the witness' public verification key that can be
+- `key_hash`: hash of the witness' public verification key that can be
   used to verify `signature`.
 The key is encoded as defined in
   [RFC 8032, section 5.1.2](https://tools.ietf.org/html/rfc8032#section-5.1.2),
   and then hashed using SHA256.
 The hash value is hex-encoded.